DannieDigital/hw-week2/README.md

 My responsive design is base on a vision I had for my personal website (meetDaielle.co).
 I started with a sketch then began to build out the designed by utlizing several coding websites as resouces and my prior knowledge of HTML, CSS, and Javascript.

-# Directions
+## Directions
  I use bootstrap CSS Framework to create a mobile resposive website.
 I would consider this a MVP for meetDanille.co.

- I created `index.html`, `portfolio.html` and `contact.html` pages with working links to each page, complete with a unique navbar, a responsive layout (except for my progress graphs, which is a work in progress), and resposive images.
+ I created `index.html`, `portfolio.html` and `contact.html` pages with working links to each page, complete with a unique navbar, a responsive layout (except for my progress graphs, which is a work in progress), used html semantics and responsive images.
 Additionally, I included my personalized information. (bio, name, images, links to social media, etc.)

+ ### Validation

+Each was page was ran through validator.w3.org.
+I recieved a warning on the `index.html` page and the `contact.html` page, which I was unable to solve.
+You can review the warning message at the end of `index.html` and `contact.html` code page.

  Agian this is a MVP of my persoanl website that meets the minimum requirements for this assignment.